yafatek/turqV2/content/pages/about.md

 ---

 #### Goals of Turq
-Make direct democracy viable my enabling citizens draft and submit their own legislation.
+Make direct democracy viable by enabling citizens draft and submit their own legislation.

 #### Our Mission
-Legislators are overhwlemed with requests to write bills.
+Legislators are overwhelmed with requests to write bills.
 We solve this problem by enabling citizens to write bills for one another.

   **What to contribute**
 A legislation draft must follow the principles of